mlavi/hugo/content/post/blacklivesmatter.md

     - [How Diversity Can Drive Innovation](https://hbr.org/2013/12/how-diversity-can-drive-innovation)
     - [Research: When Gender Diversity Makes Firms More Productive](https://hbr.org/2019/02/research-when-gender-diversity-makes-firms-more-productive)

-While I dislike restriction on speech, I do want to bring down any barrier to adoption, so I advocate change in technical language, e.g.: [Software Leaders and Project Adopt Race Neutral Terminology](https://developers.slashdot.org/story/20/06/14/1722223/github-android-python-go-more-software-adopts-race-neutral-terminology).
+While I dislike restrictions on speech, I do want to bring down any barrier to adoption, so I advocate change in technical language, e.g.: [Software Leaders and Project Adopt Race Neutral Terminology](https://developers.slashdot.org/story/20/06/14/1722223/github-android-python-go-more-software-adopts-race-neutral-terminology).
+Further consideration is needed in how we communicate, consider how even an animated GIF can propagate stereotypes and systematic racism via [Digital Blackface](https://www.womenshealthmag.com/life/a33278412/digital-blackface/).

 ## Today's Final Thoughts